mountainMath/mountain_doodles/posts/2024-10-20-bc-election-2024/index.html.md

-Some ridings had a clear winner with a large lead, others are still quite tight. @fig-party-lead-by-riding we give an overview over the vote share lead in each riding, the tightest race right now is Juan de Fuca-Malahat, where the NDP currently holds a 23 vote (0.1 percentage point) lead.
+Some ridings had a clear winner with a large lead, others are still quite tight. @fig-party-lead-by-riding we give an overview over the vote share lead in each riding, the tightest race right now is Surrey-Guildford, where the NDP currently holds a 27 vote (0.1 percentage point) lead.